19th century in fashion: Suit style

-Children's Fashion
+Children's fashion

-For most of the 19th century babies wore 'long, white dresses with short sleeves' whilst toddlers and young children wore 'short dresses with frilled drawers peeking out underneath'.
+For most of the 19th century babies wore "long, white dresses with short sleeves" whilst toddlers and young children wore "short dresses with frilled drawers peeking out underneath".

 As children grew into young adults the dress styles mimicked that of the elder generation, with the only difference being more simplistic styles and shorter lengths.

 Workwear

+Introduced in the beginning of the century, proper work clothes and work uniforms were a sign of a new era.
+It started off with small businesses and factories creating a specific uniform for their company.
+Not too long later, government bodies such as the police, firefighters, and miners adopted the idea.